ThatNerdyKun/Notabyte/README.md

 # Notabyte
-This project is the enhanced version of Arsenic.
+This project is the enhanced version of Arsenic. <br>
+(This project isn't open sourced yet)